CORA

 What CORA Is

-Over the past two decades, multiple credible standards have emerged for specific audiences, workflows, and reporting obligations.
-CORA is being formed to connect them: not as another exchange format, but as an ontology that defines shared classes, relationships, identifiers, and provenance primitives for real estate and infrastructure data - across equity, debt, infrastructure (including data centers, renewables, and transport), and operating contexts.
+CORA is an ontology.
+It defines shared classes, relationships, identifiers, and provenance for real estate and infrastructure data across equity, debt, infrastructure, and operating contexts.

 CORA Is Designed As